-- training for organisations having been awarded recently the Quality Label, including for Humanitarian Aid volunteering; - an annual event for organisations holding the Quality Label, including for Humanitarian Aid volunteering.
+- training for organisations holding the Quality Label, including for Humanitarian Aid volunteering, with emphasis on newcomer organisations and staff; - an annual event for organisations holding the Quality Label, including for Humanitarian Aid volunteering.

 National Agencies are responsible for organising such trainings for all organisations holding a Quality Label in their country.
 For organisations in third countries not associated to the Programme, the relevant SALTOs are the ones in charge.
 For organisations involved in Humanitarian Aid volunteering, EACEA is responsible for organising such trainings.
 NAs/SALTOs may decide not to organise such trainings if other instruments are in place to ensure monitoring and quality implementation.